 Useful contacts: We want to ensure you get the right support and advice to help you through these times.

 Our home learning links can be found here.

 Each pupil has a home learning journal to record any work at home.
 The front cover sets out our expectations.
-Children who were absent on 19.3.20 can collect their book from the school office.
+Further books can be collected from school during normal school hours.

 Medicspot is calling all primary school children to share their creative ideas to help encourage frequent hand washing – the best way to keep yourself and others safe from coronavirus.
 Find out how you can enter and win £500 for Corvedale CofE Primary School here: www.medicspot.co.uk/handwash